Chocolate Raspberry Snowball Cake

 Place round side down on waxed paper.

-Coat one flat half with a thin layer of preserves and on flat half with a thin layer of buttercream.
+For each snowball, coat one flat half with a thin layer of preserves and on flat half with a thin layer of buttercream.
 Press together firmly, but without crushing.

 Coat all spheres with what is known as a crumb layer of frosting to keep little bits of chocolate secured.